🔬 KnowledgeMay 23, 2026·🕐 5 min read

 Contentment

 Yes, the classic "happy cat" purr is real.
 When your cat is curled up on your lap kneading and purring, they're expressing comfort and satisfaction.
 This is often accompanied by slow blinking — the cat equivalent of a smile.
+If your cat purrs like this regularly, it's a strong indicator they feel safe and bonded with you.

 Self-Healing